Mindfulness, from having a Beginners Mind to Showing Gratitude

-In the final part of her mindfulness and relationships workshop, Christine Beekman focused on staying in the present, a beginner’s mind, and also showing gratitude and gratefulness.
-As part of this, she also highlighted some exercises that you can do to help develop these skills and traits.
+In this mindfulness feature, Christine Beekman focuses on staying in the present, a beginner’s mindset, and also showing gratitude and gratefulness.
+As part of this, she also highlighted mindfulness exercises that you can do to help develop these skills and traits.

-One area that Christine highlighted was suffering and that there’s always a gift in suffering and it’s important to look for that.
+There’s always a gift in suffering there always is and it’s to look for that.
 It’s the same in our relationships when somebody dies, we often go looking for the person in the past “I want this person back” or “I want this experience back”.
 Of course, we don’t get that but what you do get is the gift the person left behind.
 That is the experience that we had with them that is in our memories.

 Christine gave an example of her own father taking her outside to look at the stars as a child and how she even now still has a love for little lights.
 When he passed away she went looking in the past.
 Then she realised she has gotten it all wrong, all we need to do is just sit there and be mindful and feel that experience.
 She found within herself that feeling when she was looking at the stars as a kid.
 That is their legacy, that is their gift and you can tap into that whenever you want.